buildkite-plugins/junit-annotate-buildkite-plugin/README.md

 The regular expression (with capture group) that matches the job UUID in the junit file names.
 This is used to create the job links in the annotation.

-To use this, configure your test reporter to embed the `$BUILDKITE_JOB_UUID` environment variable into your junit file names.
-For example `"junit-buildkite-job-$BUILDKITE_JOB_UUID.xml"`.
+To use this, configure your test reporter to embed the `$BUILDKITE_JOB_ID` environment variable into your junit file names.
+For example `"junit-buildkite-job-$BUILDKITE_JOB_ID.xml"`.

 Default: `-(.*).xml`